kubernetes/website/docs/tutorials/hello-minikube/hello-minikube.md

 {% capture objectives %}

-* Run a hello world Node application in Docker
+* Run a hello world Node application
-* Deploy the application to Minikube.
+* Deploy the application to Minikube
 * View application logs
 * Update the application image